zonxa/seal/UsingSeal.md

   verifyKeyServers: false,
 });
 ```
-The `serverObjectIds` is a list of tuples, where each tuple contains a key server object ID and its weight.
+The `serverConfigs` is a list of objects, where each object contains a key server object ID and its weight.
 Recall that the weight indicates how many times the key server can contribute towards reaching the decryption threshold.
-In this case, all key servers are given equal weight 1.
+In this example, all key servers are given equal weight 1.
+The object may contain also the fields `apiKeyName` and `apiKey` for sending the HTTP header `apiKeyName: apiKey` in case a key server expects an API key.

 Set `verifyKeyServers` to `true` if the app or user needs to confirm that the provided URLs correctly correspond to the claimed key servers, as described above.
 Note that enabling verification introduces additional round-trip requests to the key servers.
 For best performance, use this option primarily when verifying key servers at app startup.
 Set `verifyKeyServers` to `false` when verification is not required.